 Inquiries into servicer foreclosure practices by state or federal government bodies, regulators or courts are continuing and bring the possibility of adverse regulatory actions, including extending foreclosure timelines.
 Foreclosure delays slow the recovery of delinquent servicing fees and advances.
 Foreclosure timelines have increased as follows over each of the past three years:

-Increase in Average Foreclosure Timelines (in Days)
+State Foreclosure Process imelines (in Days) , ui C

 State Foreclosure Process 2013 2012 2011

 Judicial 75 130 133

 Non-Judicial 33 36 32